SharafatKarim/pstu-cse-academic/Semester 5/networking/exercises/TCP⁄IP Protocol Suite (Forouzan)/exercise-tcp⁄ip.typ

     *Ans:* 16.255.128.0 - 16.255.255.255

 + An organization is granted the block 130.56.0.0/16.
 The administrator wants to create 1024 subnets. \
-  a.
-Find the subnet mask.
+  + Find the subnet mask.
-  b.
-Find the number of addresses in each subnet.
+  + Find the number of addresses in each subnet.
-  c.
-Find the first and the last address in the first subnet.
+  + Find the first and the last address in the first subnet.
-  d.
-Find the first and the last address in the last subnet (subnet 1024).
+  + Find the first and the last address in the last subnet (subnet 1024).
   *Ans:* check Rising's other solution...

 26. An organization is granted the block 211.17.180.0/24.
 The administrator wants to